nickbnf/glogg/3rdparty/xxhash/xxhsum.1.md

     $ xxhsum -c xyz.xxh32 qux.xxh64

+Benchmark xxHash algorithm.
-Benchmark xxHash algorithm for 16384 bytes data in 10 times. `xxhsum` benchmarks all xxHash variants and output results to standard output.
+By default, `xxhsum` benchmarks xxHash main variants on a synthetic sample of 100 KB, and print results into standard output.
-The first column is the algorithm, thw second column is the source data size in bytes, the third column is the number of hashes generated per second (throughput), and finally the last column translates speed in megabytes per second.
+The first column is the algorithm, the second column is the source data size in bytes, the third column is the number of hashes generated per second (throughput), and finally the last column translates speed in megabytes per second.

+    $ xxhsum -b

+In the following example,
+the sample to hash is set to 16384 bytes, the variants to be benched are selected by their IDs, and each benchmark test is repeated 10 times, for increased accuracy.

-    $ xxhsum -b -i10 -B16384
+    $ xxhsum -b1,2,3 -i10 -B16384

 BUGS
 ----